 Chikungunya is historically common in tropical Africa, the Indian Ocean area, Asia, Central and South America, and the Caribbean.
 A widespread epidemic in the Caribbean Islands and contiguous Central and South America (between 2013 and 2016) resulted in over 2 million cases from more than 40 countries and territories, including hundreds of cases imported into North America and Europe.

-Chikungunya virus is predominantly transmitted through the bite of day-biting mosquitoes (Aedes aegypti and Aedes albopictus).
+Chikungunya virus is mainly transmitted through the bite of day-biting mosquitoes (Aedes aegypti and Aedes albopictus).
 Aedes mosquitoes usually bite during the day, with 2 peaks of biting activity: the first 2 to 3 hours after dawn and the mid-to-late afternoon hours.
 However, when indoors or during overcast days, the mosquitoes bite all day.

 Chikungunya is relatively common in travelers going to endemic areas, especially for those residing in urban areas where sanitation is poor, where Aedes mosquito breeding sites (such as discarded tires, flowerpots, and blocked rain gutters) are numerous, or in unscreened buildings.